-Omar Gonzalez-Pagan is a Staff Attorney for Lambda Legal, the oldest and largest national legal organization committed to achieving full recognition of the civil rights of lesbians, gay men, bisexuals, transgender people and those with HIV.
-Gonzalez-Pagan is involved in all aspects of Lambda Legal’s impact litigation, policy advocacy and public education, including Spanish-speaking LGBT and HIV-affected communities.
+Omar Gonzalez-Pagan is a Staff Attorney in the National Headquarters Office of Lambda Legal, the oldest and largest national legal organization committed to achieving full recognition of the civil rights of lesbians, gay men, bisexuals, transgender people and individuals living with HIV.
+His work spans all aspects of Lambda Legal’s impact litigation, policy advocacy and public education efforts, with particular emphasis on relationship recognition, LGBT youth, transgender rights, and issues affecting Spanish-speaking LGBT and HIV-affected communities.

-Prior to joining Lambda Legal, Gonzalez-Pagan worked for the Commonwealth of Massachusetts as an Associate General Counsel to the Massachusetts Inspector General, an Assistant Attorney General, and a Special Assistant District Attorney.
-As an Assistant Attorney General, Gonzalez-Pagan was part of the team that represented Massachusetts in its successful challenge to the Defense of Marriage Act (DOMA) before the U.S. Court of Appeals for the First Circuit.
-He also successfully obtained injunctive relief for victims of a hate crime that were targeted based on their sexual orientation and civilly prosecuted housing discrimination cases.
+Prior to joining Lambda Legal, Gonzalez-Pagan worked for the Commonwealth of Massachusetts as an Assistant Attorney General, a Special Assistant District Attorney, and an Associate General Counsel to the Massachusetts Inspector General.
+As an Assistant Attorney General, Gonzalez-Pagan was part of the team that represented the Commonwealth in Massachusetts v.
+HHS, Massachusetts’s successful challenge to the Defense of Marriage Act (DOMA) before the Court of Appeals for the First Circuit.
+He also successfully obtained injunctive relief for victims of hate crimes that were targeted based on their sexual orientation and civilly prosecuted housing discrimination cases.

-Gonzalez-Pagan is a member of the Massachusetts bar and is preparing to be admitted to practice in New York.
+Gonzalez-Pagan is a member of the bars of Massachusetts and New York.